Victoria Hollins

 Victoria Hollins is a British journalist, who works for BBC London News as a reporter and newsreader, mostly working the early morning bulletins on BBC Breakfast.
+On the 8 June 2023, Hollins participated in industrial action in support of the fight against cuts in BBC Local Radio.

 Early life

 Hollins studied at the British School in the Netherlands and the British School of Brussels, before studying at the University of Birmingham from 1995.
 She then did a post graduate diploma in Journalism at Cardiff University.

 Journalism career

-Hollins joined the BBC in 1999 on their journalistic training scheme, working on local BBC radio stations, then as a news presenter on BBC Radio Five Live.
+Hollins joined the BBC in 1999 on their journalistic training scheme, working on local BBC radio stations, then as a news presenter on BBC Radio 5 Live.
 She spent five years at BBC London 94.9, before joining the BBC London News on TV.
-In 2014 Hollins ate a pair of brown shoes for charity as part of Children in Need.

 Other activities

 In 2011, Hollins appeared as a television presenter in the BBC sitcom Life's Too Short.